-Under the Guarantor Program, Freddie Mac purchases Mortgages from a seller and, in exchange for the Mortgages purchased, sells to the seller PCs representing interests in the same Mortgages.
-Freddie Mac will accept offers for mandatory and optional delivery of Mortgages under the Guarantor Program for a variety of periods on a daily basis in accordance with the terms and procedures set forth in Freddie Mac's Sellers' & Servicers' Guide.
-Freddie Mac's commitment to exchange PCs for Mortgages is conditioned on the seller's full compliance with the terms and conditions of the Purchase Documents as defined in Freddie Mac's Sellers' & Servicers' Guide, including the seller's timely delivery of acceptable Mortgages in an amount equal to at least \$250,000.
+Under the Guarantor Program, Freddie Mac purchases the Mortgages from a seller and, in exchange for the Mortgages purchased, sells to the seller PCs representing interests in the same Mortgages.
+Freddie Mac will accept offers for mandatory and optional delivery for a variety of periods on a daily basis in accordance with the terms and procedures set forth in Freddie Mac's Sellers' & Servicers' Guide.
+Freddie Mac's commitment to sell PCs is conditioned on the seller's full compliance with the terms and conditions of the Purchase Documents as defined in Freddie Mac's Sellers' & Servicers' Guide, including the seller's timely delivery of acceptable Mortgages in an amount equal to at least \$250,000.